sowmyashreem/Invoice-generator/README.md

 ### EMAIL Functionality

-In this project to send email,I performed few Emails functionality those are as follows:
+In this project to send email,I performed a few Emails functionality those are as follows:

-* Set up SMTP server.
+* Set up an SMTP server.
-* App specific password generation
+* App-specific password generation
-* Retrieving trainer’s Email ID from database
+* Retrieving trainer’s Email ID from the database
 * Call the PDF Generator function and attach the PDF to the Confirmation mail.

  ![](img/img4.png)